Drilling Optimization and ROP Managment

-Oil well drilling, a complex and difficult control process, is characterized with low efficiency.
-Nowadays the oil well costs are very high and the optimization of the process, in terms of increasing performances and reducing time, is a key factor for success.
-Various methods are now being utalized to optimize drilling practices indicators such as:
+Oil well drilling, a complex and difficult control process, is often characterized by low efficiency.
+Nowadays the oil well costs are very high and the optimization of the process, in terms of increasing performance and reducing time, is a key factor for success.
+Various methods are now being utilized to optimize drilling practice indicators such as:

-• Conducting Drill off test in order to help to obtain best parameters in drilling operation
+- Conducting Drill-Off tests in order to help obtain the best parameters in drilling operations

-• Bit selection and bit performance prediction by using MSE calculations that needs mud logging and petro physic logs in order to obtain UCS
+- Bit selection and bit performance prediction by using MSE calculations that need mud logging and petrophysical logs to obtain UCS

-• Utalizing stability aspects and drilling safe parameter calculation to avoid any type of viberations such as bit-bouncing (axial), whirling (lateral) and stick-slip (torsion)
+- Utilizing stability aspects and drilling safe parameter calculation to avoid any vibrations such as bit-bouncing (axial), whirling (lateral), and stick-slip (torsion)

 MSE Calculation

-The MSE surveillance process provides the ability to detect changes in the efficiency of the drilling system continously.
-This has almost improved performance by allowing the optimum operating parameters to be identified easily, and providing the quantitative data needed to cost-justify design changes to extend the current limits of the system.
+The MSE surveillance process provides the ability to detect changes in the efficiency of the drilling system continuously.
+This has improved performance by allowing the optimum operating parameters to be identified easily and providing the quantitative data needed to cost-justify design changes to extend the current limits of the system.

 In this method, data acquired on the field are analyzed to evaluate and identify issues of drilling processes Diagnostic tool has been used whose concept and relative formula were introduced in 1964 (Teale, 1965) MSE is defined as the amount of energy required per unit volume of rock drilled and represents the energy necessary to drill a fixed volume of rock (Kpsi) and the monitoring of MSE can provide information for recognizing dull or damaged bits; select an appropriate bit and WOB and RPM for a bit and rock type, respectively; and avoid the poor mud circulation.

-MSE should be kept as low as possible and ROP as high as possible in order to increase the efficiency of the process; which can be obtained by varying WOB, rotary speed, and mud flow within normal operating limits.
-Other than identifying performance-limiting factors, MSE can be used as a quantitative measure for assessing costs-benefits associated with redesign of drilling processes.
+MSE should be kept as low as possible and ROP as high as possible to increase the process’s efficiency; this can be obtained by varying WOB, rotary speed, and mudflow within normal operating limits.
+Other than identifying performance-limiting factors, MSE can be used as a quantitative measure for assessing benefits associated with redesigning of drilling processes.

 Bit Selection and Bit Performance Prediction